WeConnectArchive/waltz-SDK-example/iOS/README.md

 Installing cocoap install:
 https://guides.cocoapods.org/using/getting-started.html

-If you want to have a newer version of the SDK run the following command where the "Podfile" is located
+If you want a newer version of the SDK, run the following command where the "Podfile" is located

        pod update

 SDK supports TabBarViewController and NavigationController.
 The SDK UI will be embedded automatically in its parent.
-To see both working just change the "Entry Point" in the example storyboard.
+To see both working, just change the "Entry Point" in the example storyboard.